 Operational Requirements Delivery Comment The primary focus for SBN will be the South Pacific but the required support area is global.
-100% The six WGS satellites launched so far are already able to provide global coverage.
+100% The seven WGS satellites launched so far are already able to provide global coverage.
 Two of these are covering the Pacific region.
 SBN will facilitate the transfer of information and data: to support deployed forces; to conduct network enabled operations (all deployed forces on the network); and to support Command and Control of the deployed forces (primarily through systems such as DC2S).
-50% WGS has already been used to support NZDF operations and exercises in NZ and the South Pacific.
-Support to NZDF operations further afield is scheduled from August 2014.
+100% WGS has already been used to support NZDF operations and exercises in NZ the South Pacific and further afield.
 NZDF networks have been implemented over the WGS bearer and testing will continue as DC2S is rolled out to the deployed forces.
 SBN will provide connectivity into the deployed maritime and land environments by providing these units with SATCOM terminals.
-50% Mobile terminals have been used to support both NZ Army and RNZAF exercises and will support its first mission from July to November 2014.
+66% Mobile terminals have been used to support both NZ Army, RNZAF and Joint operations.
 As yet no maritime terminal has been installed.
 SBN must operate within NZ and international radio frequency regulations governed by the International Telecommunications Union.
 75% Radio licenses have been issued for use of mobile and fixed WGS terminals though further work is required for the operation of maritime terminals.
-SBN will need to support a minimum of three networks on the strategic bearer (an intelligence network, the defence network, and the internet).
-66% The Defence network and internet have been proven and the throughput achieved is considered sufficient to support additional networks.
+SBN will need to support a minimum of three networks on the strategic bearer (an intelligence network, the defence network, and welfare).
+100% The Defence networks have been proven to work over WGS.
 SBN must provide the data throughput requirements for maritime and land units as provided in the NZDF Strategic Communications Operational Requirements Document.
 50% Mobile and fixed terminals have met the specifications required of the ORD.
 Maritime terminals are yet to be tested.

 SBN deployed terminals must be capable of meeting a minimum E1 (2.048Mbps) data throughput for each user.
 75% All terminals delivered to date exceed the specifications required.
 Maritime terminals are yet to be tested.
 The NZDF will establish the Satellite Communications Management Cell within the NZDF Network Operations Centre.
-90% The NZDF has established the Satellite Network Operations Centre (SATNOC) in the Freyberg Building.
+100% The NZDF has established the Satellite Network Operations Centre (SATNOC) in the Freyberg Building.
 SBN will support up to six deployed maritime and six deployed land units simultaneously.
 66% The current anchor station can support eight deployed units.